mb21/mastro/vscode-extension/README.md

 const { GET } = await import(route.filePath)
 ```

-The Webview has some theming CSS set by VSCode.
+The Webview has some theming CSS set by VS Code.
 In the HTML, we render a sort of browser-like address bar, a back button and a giant iframe.

 #### iframe (browser)